kragen/derctuo/transaction-per-call.md

 Dynamic deoptimization, as in Self, is just the opposite: it requires transforming the current state of the machine-code program into a corresponding state of the source-code program so the programmer can debug it.
+This is closely related to the time-travel feature described in the previous section.

 Error handling
 --------------

-This seems to have been Hopwood’s primary concern in the design of Noether.

 With a transaction per subroutine invocation, error handling becomes substantially easier.
 Nonlocal exceptions are